Emanuel Ungaro: Early life

 Ungaro's Italian father fled to France from Francavilla Fontana of Brindisi province because of the fascist dictatorship in Italy.
 Ungaro's father was a tailor and he gave his son a sewing machine when he was young.

 The House of Emanuel Ungaro

 At the age of 22, Ungaro moved to Paris.
 Three years later he began designing for the House of Cristóbal Balenciaga for three years before quitting to work for Courrèges.
 Four years later, in 1965 with the assistance of Swiss artist Sonja Knapp and Elena Bruna Fassio, Ungaro opened his own fashion house in Paris.
+The opening came while Courrèges was at the peak of his success but on hiatus and Ungaro's similar style gained him immediate followers.